Shades of white: Bone

 The color bone is displayed at left.
 This color is a representation of the color of bones.

 The first recorded use of bone as a color name in English was in the first decade of the 19th century (exact year uncertain).

 Vanilla

 The color vanilla is a rich tint of off-white as well as a medium pale tint of yellow.

 The first recorded use of vanilla as a color name in English was in 1925.

 Flax

 The color flax is displayed at left.

 The first recorded use of flax as a color name in English was in 1915.

 Navajo white

-Navajo white is a whitish orange color, and derives its name from its similarity to the background color of the Navajo Nation ethnic flag.
+Navajo white is a whitish orange color, and derives its name from the Navajo Nation ethnic flag, a flag that uses this color.

 In 1987, Navajo white was included as one of the X11 colors.

 Alabaster

-Displayed at right is the color alabaster.
+Displayed at left is the color alabaster.
 It represents the whitish color of the mineral alabaster.

-Alabaster has been used as a color in English since at least 1594 (in Shakespeare's The Rape of Lucrece), but the origin of the RGB coordinates is not known.
+Alabaster has been used as a color in English since 1594 (in Shakespeare's The Rape of Lucrece), but the origin of the RGB coordinates is not known.

+Linen

+An X11 color, representing the whitish color of the linen cloth.